You are here

 Each assistantship typically requires a separate interview process.
 An assistantship at Indiana State University and at nearby colleges is a professional salaried experience providing opportunities to acquire valuable skills and to apply classroom-based learning.
 Most assistantships provide a cash stipend plus a tuition waiver (including out-of-state tuition).
 Live-in positions typically provide room and board also.
 Twenty hours work each week is required in an assistantship position.

 Assistantships are offered on a limited basis and are competitive, at the same time, most students who seek assistantships and scholarships were able to obtain them on campus.
 The Department works diligently to provide qualified students with resources to meet their financial obligations.
 Offers of an assistantship are typically made by March 15 so the application and interview process must be complete by then.

-The next SAHE Preview Days is tentatively scheduled for February 26-27, 2017, for candidates who have verified completed applications through the EDLR department and who have been recommended by the admissions committee.
+The SAHE Preview Days will be held on February 18-19, 2018 for candidates who had completed the application process and who have been recommended by the admissions committee.
 In the invitation to attend Preview Days, information will be provided to allow you to make preferences for assistantships.
 During Preview Days, students will have the opportunity to interview with available offices and departments for assistantships.